-10 Quick Tips: StorytellingFor those with high-powered jobs, demanding pets, or other drains on your valuable time: here is a quick, ten-point tutorial for better prose.10 Quick Tips: Storytelling5 years ago in Writing More Like This
+10 Quick Tips: StorytellingFor those with high-powered jobs, demanding pets, or other drains on your valuable time: here is a quick, ten-point tutorial for better storytelling.10 Quick Tips: Storytelling5 years ago in Writing More Like This

 The points are drawn from books, articles, casually-offered-advice and my own experience.
 Much like the Ten Commandments, they aren't all concrete rules.
 Just things to strongly keep in mind.

 1. Show, don't tell.